 meters with a stem up to 80 centimetres in diameter.
 The flowers are

-white, and besides from seeds, I guess it will be possible to
+white to yellow, and besides from seeds, I guess it will be possible to

 larger plants survives without much water, but to grow, they will

 need some, just like the seedlings, which is depending on quite some